Bujinkan Shinmyoken Dojo Instructor: Fred Feddeck

 His openness, friendliness and what could only be perhaps captured as naturalness was something hard to capture and describe in words.

 Equally as mysterious and impossible to explain, something that can only be experienced, and perhaps pursued, amazed that men like him do actually exist in the world.

-I got the feeling from that meeting that one can genuinely live a happy life, and maybe I could live a happy life through his martial art.
+One of the feelings that stuck was that that one can genuinely live a happy life following his teachings, and maybe I could live a happy life through his martial art.

-In 2003 I was recommended by my teacher to sit for the godan shinsa (5th degree test), which now for the fourth time in the martial arts had shifted my perspective of what the martial arts are, beyond what I thought they are or should be.
+In 2003 I was recommended by my teacher to sit for the godan shinsa (5th degree test), which again shifted my perspective of what the martial arts are, beyond what I thought they are or should be.

 The genius of the Bujinkan is that it literally is a Hall of Warrior Gods, with Soke, and his teachers, one is never alone in the journey.
 Along the way, then and now, there have been other Shidoshi who have shown me immense kindness, and through the teaching and sharing of the art have made a tremendous impact on my own Bujinkan journey, how I move and how I see the art even now.

 Sharing what they directly received and allowing me to be a part of that.